-I am also the Faculty in Residence in the Center for Community Engaged Learning.
-In this role, I advise the American Democracy Project, Civitas, as well as facilitating faculty development in the area of community engagement.
+I am also the Democratic Engagement Coordinator in the Center for Community Engaged Learning.
+In this role, I advise the American Democracy Project and help coordinate efforts on campus to increase political engagement.

 I received a Bachelor of Arts in Political Science and also in Newspaper Journalism from Syracuse University in 1996.
 I received a Doctor of Philosophy in Political Science from the University of Albany in 2004.